 Manufactured occurrences are the main cause of today’s call center flow down.
 These possibilities could comprise biohazard spills, bombs, terrorist threats, computer viruses, or security breaches.

 When call centers flow down suddenly, clients who need assistance aren’t able to receive the services.
-This seems harmless at the start but can be expensive as your employees and transactions depend on the sheer volume of the missed call can affect a company’s financial lowermost bar.
+This seems harmless at the start but can be expensive as your employees and transactions depend on the sheer volume of the missed calls can affect a company’s financial lowermost bar.

 Disaster Type 4: Geopolitical Risks

 Businesses that outsource to on-premise call centers should accept the risks caused by geopolitical possibilities.
 While these are the worst-case scenarios, political events must be considered when choosing a customer service provider.

 Companies should do extensive risk assessments to identify the possibility of dangerous occurrences and analyze call center providers based on the country’s, region’s, government’s, and economy’s specific characteristics to make an informed decision.

 Disaster Type 5: Company-Created Affairs